ZerBea/hcxdumptool/README.md

 * hcxdumptool is able to prevent complete wlan traffic

+* hcxdumptool is able to capture PMKIDs from access points (only one single PMKID from an access point required)

 * hcxdumptool is able to capture handshakes from not connected clients (only one single M2 from the client is required)

-* hcxdumptool is are able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)
+* hcxdumptool is able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)

 * hcxdumptool is able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)